rh-aiservices-bu/grimoire/README.md

 ### Backend Connection Issues
 - Ensure the backend server is running on port 3001
-- Check that your Llamastack server is accessible
+- Check that your Llama Stack server is accessible
-- Verify the Llamastack URL and provider ID in your project configuration
+- Verify the Llama Stack URL and provider ID in your project configuration

 ### Database Issues
 - The SQLite database is created automatically in the backend directory